 Sounds amazing right?

-No surprise then, that upwards of 70% of both B2B and B2C marketers are planning to ramp up their content efforts throughout 2017.
+No surprise then, that upwards of 70% of both B2B and B2C marketers are planning to ramp up their content efforts.
 However, while content marketing is great (and easy to talk about), it is no undemanding task.
 Success is based on a brand’s ability to stand out in the crowd and define what makes them special.
-Here are several foundational ways in which smaller companies can accomplish that feat.
+Here are several foundational ways in which smaller companies can win with content marketing.

 Research and Set Your Course